liquidmelon/adapt-component-cssflexgrid/README.md

 # adapt-component-cssflexgrid

-**CSS Flex Grid** is a *presentation component* that displays json-formatted data in a css flexbox and was derived from [adaptlearning's text component](https://github.com/adaptlearning/adapt-contrib-text).
+**CSS Flex Grid** is a *presentation component* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework) that displays json-formatted data in a css flexbox.

+**CSS Flex Grid** is based on [adaptlearning's text component](https://github.com/adaptlearning/adapt-contrib-text) and incorporates modern styling techniques along with data collection from an external source.